 Inside the BTOOB, the five beams are received by the Fast Steering Array (FSA) which steers each of them independently to the X-Shaping Array (XSA) where the final five-star X-shaped laser constellation is formed.
 Finally the beams are reflected off the Centering Mirror (CM), pass through the BTOOB K-Mirror (KM), and are eventually reflected off the Pointing Mirror (PM) into the Laser Launch Telescope (LLT) for projection to the sky.
 A mirror can be inserted in the laser path between KM and PM so as to divert the laser light onto a power meter, thus enabling laser propagation through the entire BTO (minus PM) without projection to the sky.
 The entire BTO path is enclosed in tubes for safety reasons mainly, and the path is flushed with clean air to minimize dust deposition on BTO optics and prevent coating damage.

 The Pointing Mirror (PM) and Centering Mirror (CM) are used to (respectively) aligned the constellation on the sky, and center the beams on the LLT.
 While the telescope is tracking, we are using a LUT for PM/CM that keeps both the constellation and the location of the beams on the LLT well centered versus elevation and flexure.
 A second LUT controls the position of PM/CM vs. the K-Mirror position.

 Laser Launch Telescope (LLT)

-The 5 beams are send in a constellation with 4 LGS on the corner of a 60 arcsec square, plus one in the center.
+The 5 beams are sent in a constellation with 4 LGS on the corner of a 60 arcsec square, plus one in the center.
 This constellation rotates on the sky to compensate for field rotation using the BTO K mirror (see K-mirror).
-The position of each LGS can be adjusted by few arcseconds in the sky by using a combination of five tip-tilt platforms: the Fast Steering Array (FSA)
+The position of each LGS can be adjusted by a few arcseconds in the sky by using a combination of five tip-tilt platforms: the Fast Steering Array (FSA)